Jagadeeshftw/Jagadeeshftw/README.md

 <!--Intro start-->

-- 🔭 **Current Projects:** Diving deep into Ethereum, Solana, Next.js, and Web3.
+- 🔭 **Current Projects:** Diving deep into Ethereum, Solana, Polygon, Next.js, and Web3.

 - 🌱 **Learning Goals:** Mastering the art of assembling multiple Hyper Beast Stacks for scalable applications with the ultimate aim of creating a revolutionary cryptocurrency that **surpasses Bitcoin.**